This post may contain affiliate links which won’t change your price but will share some commission.

 - 1/2 cup sour cream

-Add the cream cheese to the cooked meat and mushrooms and let it sit for 1-2 minutes to melt somewhat before stirring it into the meat mixture.
-While the cream cheese melts, combine the beef broth, milk, and Worcestershire sauce in a separate bowl and whisk in the flour until no lumps remain.
+- Add the cream cheese to the cooked meat and mushrooms and let it sit for 1-2 minutes to melt somewhat before stirring it into the meat mixture.
+While the cream cheese melts, combine the beef broth and milk in a separate bowl and whisk in the flour until no lumps remain.